 - Lone Mountain

-Retiring in Las Vegas is an attractive option when you consider the low cost of living and the ability to lead an active lifestyle in good weather.
+Retiring in Las Vegas is attractive because of the low cost of living and the ability to lead an active lifestyle in good weather.
 The people we surveyed found these five neighborhoods to be among the best for those looking to retire in Southern Nevada.
-You can be sure that there are ample amounts of golf courses and budget-friendly amenities in each of these communities:
+They are appreciated by retirees for their cleanliness, proximity to golf courses, shopping and numerous neighborhood amenities that retirees love:

 - Sun City